Ajedi32/echovr_api_docs/README.md

 - `"post_sudden_death"`

 ##### `possession`
-An arry of two integers representing which team currently possesses the disk.
+An array of two integers representing which team currently [possesses](#possession-1) the disk.

 TODO: Unclear exactly how this data is encoded.